 Make sure your most instagram-obsessed friend is in charge of photographing the ceremony and ensure there are bowls of rose petals, fresh from the market, for that all important confetti shot.

 Plan for a hangover.
 Lay in ‘til midday, enjoy a long lazy brunch together followed by a swim and a couples massage in the afternoon before heading out for dinner just the two of you.

 Day six: Depart

 Spend the day sunbathing.
 Then treat your friends to a last glass of champagne to say thanks for being part of your special celebration, before heading back to the airport for an early evening flight.

 If you fly out on a Sunday and return on Friday your flights will be cheaper and you’ll have the day on Saturday to head down to your local registry office to make your marriage official.
-Dress in jeans and t-shirts, grab two witnesses off the street and share your selfies to complete the story.
+Dress casual, take a couple of witnesses and share your selfies to complete the story.

 Then hire a room in a local Moroccan restaurant paying for a cold buffet so family and friends can hear all about your wedding, toast your marriage and enjoy a taste of Marrakesh too.

 Send beautiful matte finish postcards with your own designs rather than traditional invites.